sofa-org/sofa-gitbook/user-guide/earn.md

 **Note:**

->For Earn products (secured), all invested amounts will be staked in the Aave protocol to generate passive returns.
+>For Earn products (secured), all deposited amounts will be staked in the Aave protocol to generate passive returns.
 Moreover, a portion of the Aave returns will be retained as Base Yield, and the remaining part will be deployed to option strategies to generate potential Upside returns.

 ## **Bear Trend**